Somlata Acharyya Chowdhury: Filmography

 Somlata sang her first playback for the crossover film Perfect Woman in 2007.
+All the songs are in Bengali language, unless mentioned.

 Live performances

 Somlata performs in live shows with her band Somlata and The Aces.
-They have performed in various live concerts all over India, and also in Bangladesh, United States Of America, United Arab Emirates, Hong Kong, Kuwait, etc. Their live sound can be described as a platter of Indian Semi Classical, Pop Rock, Modern Film Songs, Folk Fusion and Sufi.
-The band is particularly popular among the youth, and performs at many campus festivals, corporate events, televised shows, public concerts, government events and abroad shows.
+Besides performing in various live concerts all over India, they have also performed at concerts in Bangladesh, United States of America, United Kingdom, Canada, United Arab Emirates, Hong Kong, Kuwait and many other countries.
+Their live sound can be described as a platter of Indian Semi Classical, Pop Rock, Modern Film Songs, Folk Fusion and Sufi.
+The band is particularly popular among the youth and performs at many campus festivals, corporate events, televised shows, public concerts, government events and abroad shows.